westmarchjournal/website/readme.md

 title: "Title, may include HTML tags.
 Make sure to escape YAML control characters"
 name: name
 surname: surname
 author: Only use this field if the author goes by a pseudonym that should not be broken into name and surname for citation (i.e. Harmonious Finch should not be cited as Finch, Harmonious).
-Do not use the name and surname fields if you use this field.
-The template will merge the name and surname fields into the author field, so you can omit it in the content files.
+Do not use the name and surname fields if you use this field. base.njk will merge the name and surname fields into the author field, so you can omit it in the content files.
 authordescription: "Biography for the author (optional)"
 tags: ["the category you want it to show up in, e.g. criticism"]
 permalink: "/vol/issue/slug/" (the permalink is written out in full in order to make future site editing or migration easier)